-How to make berry compote
+How to make a berry sauce

 - In a medium-sized saucepan over medium heat, place berries, 2 tablespoons sugar, lemon juice, and zest.
 Cook for about 5 minutes, mixing occasionally until the liquid thickens.
 At any point, you can add water if the sauce it too thick, or more sugar to make it sweeter.